 Equipment

-The main piece of equipment you will need is a wok or a large frying pan, but do make sure your pan has a lid.
+The main equipment you will need is a wok or a large frying pan, but whether you use a wok or a frying pan, make sure the pan has a lid.

 Ingredients